MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

            # APSIM command or property to be optimized within the cultivar
            "candidate_param": ["[Grain].MaximumGrainsPerCob.FixedValue"],

-           # Other fixed attributes or node-level arguments
+           # Fixed or contextual parameters associated with the same node
-           "other_params": {"sowed": True}, # implies that the cultivar with the same name as specified by the path is the one in manager script sowing the crop
+           "other_params": {"sowed": True},

            # Signal that this parameter belongs to a cultivar node
            "cultivar": True